MayHyeyeonKim/fovusCodingChallenge/lambda/README.md

 <li>Store the metadata of the newly created file in the DynamoDB table.
 <li>Carry out the process from executing the script to shutting down the EC2 instance.
 </ul>

+### Issue Description
+Currently, there is a critical issue where the creation of the EC2 instance is stuck in an infinite loop.
+This bug is causing significant delays and resource consumption, necessitating immediate attention to identify and resolve the underlying cause of the loop.